How to Sign Documents

 Covered here:

 Don’t want to sign?
-Click Decline to sign, and then confirm by clicking OPT OUT OF ELECTRONIC SIGNATURE.
+Click the three dots at the top right of the document and select Decline to sign, then confirm by clicking Opt-Out of Electronic Signature.
 Get in touch with the firm to discuss other options.

 Once you sign and initial a document, your e-signature and initials are used in subsequent docs when you click on the required fields.